Critical Temperatures of Excited Holographic Superconductors in Born--Infeld Electrodynamics on a Reissner--Nordstr\"om--AdS Background: Numerical Results

-The switching between different types of states as $P$ varies is a novel and interesting phenomenon.
-It demonstrates that the small-to-large black hole phase transition in the bulk provides a mechanism for modifying the physical properties of holographic phase transitions on the boundary.
-This provides deeper insight into the bulk-boundary connection in the AdS/CFT correspondence.
+This switching between different types of states as $P$ varies demonstrates that the small-to-large black hole phase transition provides a mechanism for modifying the physical properties of holographic phase transitions on the boundary.

-We should also address the stability of these ``triplet'' states.
-The ground state corresponds to the lowest energy configuration and is therefore thermodynamically stable.
-The excited states, however, are metastable configurations that can decay to the ground state through quantum tunneling or thermal fluctuations.
-However, in the context of holographic superconductors, these excited states can be stabilized by the boundary conditions and the presence of the black hole horizon.
-In particular, the first excited state becomes thermodynamically favored at certain values of pressure and temperature, as evidenced by the free energy calculations.
-The second excited state, while it undergoes a second-order phase transition, does not exhibit superconducting properties and is therefore considered a gapless superconductor rather than a true gapped superconducting state.
-The stability of these states is further supported by the conductivity calculations, which show clear energy gaps for the superconducting states and the absence of gaps for the gapless superconductor states.
+We address the stability of the triplet states.
+GS corresponds to the lowest energy configuration and is thermodynamically stable.
+ES1 and ES2 are metastable configurations that can decay to GS through quantum tunneling or thermal fluctuations.
+However, in holographic superconductors, the boundary conditions and black hole horizon can stabilize these excited states.
+At intermediate temperatures between $T_c^{\mathrm{ES1}}$ and $T_c^{\mathrm{GS}}$, ES1 can become competitive with the normal phase, leading to first-order transition behavior.
+Our free energy calculations confirm that GS always has the lowest $\Omega$, ensuring it is the global minimum, while ES1 and ES2 are purely metastable configurations.
+This global stability analysis confirms that the triplet phenomenon reflects genuine thermodynamic competition between different quantum phases.